 The Office of Global Affairs is proud to offer UW Tacoma students the opportunity to serve in student leadership positions in our office.
 Office of Global Affairs Fellows are UW Tacoma students whose mission is to promote global learning opportunities on campus.
 OGA Fellows help plan, promote, and implement events and assist with international student services, supporting study abroad programs, student fellowship, and award promotion.
 To successfully carry out these tasks, it is essential to have in-depth and experiential knowledge of study abroad, student fellowship processes, and international student transitions.
 If you have questions, they have answers!

 Hi everyone!
-My name is Angel Reddy and I will be entering my second year at UWT.
+My name is Angel Reddy and I will be entering my final year at UWT.
 I am a Biomedical Sciences major.
 It took me quite a while to settle on a major.
 Originally, I wanted to pursue creative writing.
 I’ve always believed in the power of storytelling.
 However, as I began to take chemistry courses at UWT, I realized the sciences was where I was meant to be.
 I loved being a lab setting and solving problems in a methodical, deliberate manner.
 I still love to write and plan to strengthen that skill as I move through university.

 My belief in the power of stories is what lead to me to complete a study abroad in Bangalore, India.
 My own family in Indo-Fijian.
 Their stories of Fiji filled me with awe at an early age.
 However, they always left me feeling empty.
 I never felt like I belonged to Fiji or India (or even the United States at times).
 When I discovered a program at UW Seattle that took students to India for a month, I jumped at the opportunity.
 I thought I would find all the answers to my questions.
 Instead, I just found more questions.
 Which is good!
 The stories that I heard from locals helped to understand my identity and question it further to grow my understanding of who I am in the world.